FAIR2-for-research-software/git-with-it/episodes/git_hygiene.md

 ### Making Amends

-Sometimes you will have made a commit and you realise that you want to add more to it or perhaps you forgot to run your test suite and find that on running it your tests fail so you need to make a correction.
+Sometimes you will have made a commit and then realise that you want to add more to it or perhaps you forgot to run your test suite and find that on running it your tests fail so you needed to make a correction.
 In this example we want to be more explicit about how to make contributions and let people know they should fork the branch.

 ``` bash